 Dorothy is also a Family Carer and enjoys gardening, reading and travel.

-Jane joined Age UK Isle of Wight as a Trustee in 2007 and is currently acting as Link Trustee for Fundraising.
+Jane joined Age UK Isle of Wight as a Trustee in 2007.
 Jane's life has been in law (Barrister at Law) working for a law school then as a Magistrate in North London.

 Jane studied Sociology (degree from LSE) and was also Mental Health Act Health Commissioner.
 After retirement Jane has been raising money for Age UK Isle of Wight by organising and hosting the Wolverton Manor Garden Fair.